Learning & Development

 Mentorship programs are a great way to aid and accelerate learning at work.
 They provide employees with the opportunity to learn from a seasoned leader and become more competent because of it.

 Start employee mentoring programs by getting leaders, stakeholders, and employees on board.
 Choose a type of mentoring (1-on-1, group, traditional, reverse, and so on) that fits your goals and needs.
-Once you decide on the type of program, create relevant pairings between mentors and mentees.
+Once you decide on the type of program, create relevant matches between mentors and mentees.

 Colleague connection programs